tangod0wn/autopilot/README.md

 - brew cask install chromedriver

 #### Running the tests locally
+   First, update the dummy hardcoded credentials inside of Pages/LoginPage.robot with a valid email address and password
-- from the root directory, run:
+- from the root directory, you can then run:

 `robot -d Results Tests/CampaignCreationE2ETest.robot`